-He is the technical head with the Rexit Group and has more than 27 years of working experience in the IT industry.
+He is the technical head with the Rexit Group and has more than 28 years of working experience in the IT industry.
 With his wide and intimate knowledge, he has contributed significantly to Rexit Group's growth.
+Mr. Tong does not hold any directorship in public companies and listed corporations.

 He does not have any family relationship with any director and/or major shareholder of the Company.
-He does not have any conflict of interest with the Company.
+He does not have any conflict of interest with the Company or its subsidiaries.
 He has not been convicted for offences within the past 5 years other than traffic offences and does not have any public sanction or penalty imposed by the relevant regulatory bodies during the financial year.

-ON BEHALF OF THE BOARD OF DIRECTORS, IT IS MY PLEASURE TO PRESENT THE ANNUAL REPORT AND THE AUDITED FINANCIAL STATEMENTS FOR THE GROUP AND COMPANY FOR THE FINANCIAL YEAR ENDED 30 JUNE 2022 ("FY2022").
+ON BEHALF OF THE BOARD OF DIRECTORS, IT IS MY PLEASURE TO PRESENT THE ANNUAL REPORT AND THE AUDITED FINANCIAL STATEMENTS FOR THE GROUP AND COMPANY FOR THE FINANCIAL YEAR ENDED 30 JUNE 2023 ("FY2023").